 Best approach: book 3–6 months ahead.

-Best approach: book 3–5 months ahead, or look early if planning winter travel.
+Best approach: book 3–5 months ahead, or lock in winter travel early.

-This is typically the lowest-priced stretch of the year for Caribbean all-inclusives, because it’s peak wet season.
-Fewer crowds and great deals are possible.
-If you’re flexible and value-led, it can be an amazing time to go.
+This is typically the lowest-priced stretch of the year for Caribbean all-inclusives, because it’s peak wet season, keeping crowds away and opening up some of the best value you'll see all year.
+If you’re flexible and value-led, it can be an amazing time to go, with quieter resorts and better availability.

-Best approach: 6–12 weeks ahead, unless you want a specific resort or suite.
+Best approach: 6–12 weeks ahead, unless you have your eye on something specific.

 Best approach: book 2–4 months ahead.

-Early December can still be good value without the crowds, but Christmas and New Year drives prices to jump and availability tightens.
+Early December can still be good value without the crowds, but once Christmas and New Year arrive, demand surges, prices climb, and availability tightens fast.
+The atmosphere becomes lively, celebratory, and full of energy, but it comes at a cost.

 Best approach: for festive dates, book 9–12 months ahead.